DeeptiDaisy/DeeptiDaisy/README.md

-- 👋 Hi, I’m @Deepti Dubey.
+- 👋 Hi, I’m A passionate full Stack JavaScript developer in expertise in Frontend Development

 - 🌱 I’m currently learning Full Stack Web Development by Ineuron.ai

-- 👀 I’m interested in Html, Css, Javascript and Webdevelopment.

-- 🌱 I’m currently learning Webdevelopment.

-- 👯 I’m looking to collaborate on JavaScript/React.
+- 👀  I Have Knowledge of React.js, Mongodb, HTML, css, Node.js, dotnet.

+- 🌱 Know about my experiences: I have 1 year of experience in Frontend Development.

 # Connect with me: